k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 ### TDM LU Deployment

-Deploy the TDM LU to the local debug Fabric server using the [soft deploy](/articles/16_deploy_fabric/01_deploy_Fabric_project.md#soft-deploy) option or stop the TDM jobs on the local Fabric before deploying the TDM LU to a remote Fabric to avoid a parallel execution of TDM jobs on the same TDM DB.
+Deploy the TDM LU to the local debug Fabric server using the [soft deploy](/articles/16_deploy_fabric/01_deploy_Fabric_project.md#soft-deploy) option, or stop the TDM jobs on the local Fabric before deploying the TDM LU to a remote Fabric in order to avoid a parallel execution of TDM jobs on the same TDM DB.

 ## TDM_LIBRARY LU